KevinRouille/covid-19-pyspark-plotly/README.md

-# covid19-pyspark-plotly
+# covid-19-pyspark-plotly | Big Data Visualization Project

 ## About

-This project is about the visualization of datasets related to the COVID-19 pandemic using PySpark and Plotly.
-It was created in Google Colaboratory and completed in December 2020.
+This project is about the visualization of datasets related to the COVID-19 pandemic, using PySpark and Plotly.
+It was completed in December 2020.

 ### Objective